javascript-obfuscator/javascript-obfuscator/README.md

 ##### :warning: Dramatically increases size of obfuscated code (up to 200%), use only if size of obfuscated code doesn't matter.
 Use [`deadCodeInjectionThreshold`](#deadcodeinjectionthreshold) to set percentage of nodes that will affected by dead code injection.
 ##### :warning: This option forcibly enables `stringArray` option.

-With this option random blocks of dead code will add to the obfuscated code.
+With this option, random blocks of dead code will be added to the obfuscated code.

 Example:
 ```ts